EOSIO/eos/docs/nodeos/installation/dependencies/index.md

 ## Pinned Dependencies

-To guarantee interoperability across different EOSIO software releases, developers may prefer to reproduce the exact "pinned" dependency binaries used in-house.
+To guarantee interoperability across different EOSIO software releases, developers may opt to reproduce the exact "pinned" dependency binaries used in-house.
 Block producers may want to install and run the EOSIO software built with these pinned dependencies for portability and stability reasons.
 Pinned dependencies are usually built from source.

 ## Unpinned Dependencies